Deprescribing in Ontario Long-term Care Framework

 In Canada, older adults living in long-term care (LTC) homes experience polypharmacy at higher rates than their community-living counterparts and strategies to reduce polypharmacy are urgently needed.

-Lead: Dr. Barbara Farrell, Bruyère Research Institute
+Co-lead: Dr. Barbara Farrell, Bruyère Research Institute

-Partnership (2018-2021): Ontario Centres for Learning, Research and Innovation in Long-Term Care at Bruyère.
+Partnership (2018-2024): Ontario Centres for Learning, Research and Innovation in Long-Term Care at Bruyère.

 Farrell B, Rousse-Grossman J, Santamaria C, McCarthy LM.
 Applying the Behaviour Change Wheel to support deprescribing in long-term care: Qualitative interviews with stakeholder participants.
 Exploratory Research in Clinical and Social Pharmacy, Volume 9 (March 2023) https://doi.org/10.1016/j.rcsop.2023.100256